The person at the center of this case

 Start here

-Kimberly Ann Yohe disappeared from her Etters, Pennsylvania home on May 8, 1996, and was found dead in the Susquehanna River two weeks later with signs of ligature strangulation and head trauma.
+Kimberly Ann Yohe disappeared from her Etters, Pennsylvania home on May 8, 1996, and was found dead in the Susquehanna River two weeks later, killed by ligature strangulation with head lacerations.
 Her vehicle was discovered abandoned at a truck stop 22 miles away, suggesting she may have been transported after her death.
-Despite these physical clues, the case remains unsolved and investigators continue to seek information from anyone who may have witnessed relevant events.
+Despite decades of investigation, the person responsible remains unknown, and authorities continue seeking information from anyone who may have witnessed suspicious activity that day.

 Try asking